CFM Community (Co-Op) Booth – 2020

 Would you like a way to start selling at the market without the upfront costs of reserving a market space or purchasing the many components to set up a booth?
 Would you like some help with developing marketing skills and learning how to display, price and sell your produce?
 How about some help with offering a product demonstration, sampling or tasting event?
 Well, the newly re-launched CFM Community Booth has become an outlet for all this and more!

-Each week, CFM sets up a Community Booth that serves several important purposes in the marketplace.
-What began three years ago as a CFM fundraiser for our fledgling Market, has become more than just a way to raise cash.
+Each week, CFM will set up a Community Booth that serves several important purposes in the marketplace.
+What began during our first season as a CFM fundraiser for our fledgling Market, has become more than just a way to raise operating funds.

-The Community Booth has now become a place for local families receiving SNAP benefits to purchase tokens with which they can buy the region’s freshest food.
-It has become a place where undecided produce vendors can dip their toes in the water for up to three weeks before committing to their own booth.
-It has become a place where retirees as well as 4-H kids share surplus harvests of lettuce, peaches, apples, and more.
-It has become a place where teenagers gain valuable job skills, and now the chance to earn a high school credit, by volunteering to work on Saturday mornings.
-It is a place where old friends meet, new friendships are born, a small town is feeding itself and every week you are guaranteed to find a fabulous new selection of fresh, seasonal produce.
+The Community Booth has become a place where undecided produce vendors can dip their toes in the water before committing to their own booth.
+It has become a place where backyard gardeners, small farmers, retirees, and even youth can market their surplus harvests of lettuce, blueberries, apples, basil, and more!
+It is a place where old friends meet, new friendships are born, a small town is feeding itself, and every week you are guaranteed to find a fabulous new selection of fresh, seasonal produce.